 Religion as a Tool: Understanding how religion works

 Religion is complicated.
-Christianity and Islam will tell you that correct belief is central to true religion.
-But the most important thing to know about a religion is not it’s beliefs (though you will need those), but how those beliefs are used by its believers — in other words, the religion’s functions.
+Christianity and Islam will tell you that correct belief is central to true religion, but the most important thing to know about a religion is not it’s beliefs (though you will need those), but how those beliefs are used by its believers — in other words, the religion’s functions.

-Most Westerners, exposed culturally to Christianity, even if nonbelievers, are subconsciously hypnotized by this idea that a religion is its beliefs.
+Most Westerners, even nonbelievers, are subconsciously hypnotized by the idea that a religion is a sum of its beliefs.
 Most folks feel they will understand a religion if they just read a list of their beliefs and maybe some of their history.
 But religions use their beliefs like tools to pursue social and personal goals.
 Mind you, believers themselves may tell you that it is all about correct beliefs, but they are wrong.
 And so here we will discuss the functions of religions — how they serve their followers or confessors.